Building communism on a planet that can no longer function as it used to

 Putin is doing these things because if he didn’t, he would be at risk of getting ousted by the Soviet sympathizers within Russia’s military, and having his regime replaced by a communist one.
 With the greater suffering that neoliberalism is causing Russia’s workers during the sanctions, and the increasing national guidance provided by the communists, a return to socialism is clearly the best way to keep Russia stable.
 From a perspective of responsible statecraft, restoring socialism is how to ensure that Russia best takes advantage of the opportunities presented to it by a warmer world.

 There are still contradictions within Russia that must be addressed before socialism can come back.
-Putin, being a bourgeois politician and therefore by definition an opportunist, is influenced by whichever faction can convince him they’re most beneficial for him to listen to at the moment.
+Putin, being a bourgeois politician, is influenced by whichever faction can convince him they’re most beneficial for him to listen to at the moment.
 Whereas the communists wanted to keep the Donbass republics independent, the tsarists wanted Putin to annex these republics, and the views of the latter won out this fall.
 Russia’s Trotskyist faction is disrupting the unity and anti-imperialist commitment of the movement, stirring up dissension against Operation Z among many of the younger members within the Communist Party of the Russian Federation.

 Radicalism is capable of going in counterproductive directions, as we’ve seen everywhere from the failure of Trotskyism to the catastrophes of Gonzaloism and Pol Pot.
 To ensure a revolution’s victory, an effective workers party needs to take power.
 We’re seeing this reality demonstrated in Peru, where the bourgeois state has succeeded at ousting the country’s most recent anti-imperialist government.
 In places like Peru, workers power still hasn’t been built up enough to prevent counterrevolutions like this.